reedacartwright/village_bounding_boxes/README.md

 villager's meeting place if any, and the third slot by the villager's job site if any.

-Minecraft calculates a village's AABB so that it encompasses the location of all claimed POI.
-Here "location" is defined as the bottom-north-west corner of the POI as an entity coordinate, and any coordinate that coincides with any edge of the AABB is considered "inside" the AABB.
+Minecraft calculates a village's AABB so that it encompasses the locations of all claimed POI.
+Here "location" is defined as the bottom-north-west corner of the POI as an entity coordinate.
+Any coordinate that coincides with any edge of the AABB is considered "inside" the AABB.
 The algorithm first constructs an initial 64.0m x 24.0m x 64.0m AABB for the village and then stretches that AABB as necessary to fit the locations of all claimed POI in the village inside of it.
 The center of the initial AABB is the location of the first claimed POI in the POI list.
-This coordinate is called the "origin" of the village.
-If every villager in the village has claimed a bed, and the village does not have to stretch beyond the initial AABB to encompass all POI, then the center of the village will coincide with the origin of the village, which will coincide with the bottom-north-west corner of the pillow of the bed of one of the villagers.
+We call this coordinate the "origin" of the village.
+If (1) every villager in the village has claimed a bed, and (2) the village does is not stretched beyond the initial AABB, then the center of the village will coincide with the origin of the village, which will also coincide with the bottom-north-west corner of the pillow of the bed of one of the villagers.

-However, an unordered map is just that, unordered.
+However, an unordered map is, well, **unordered**.
 The C++ standard does not define any requirements on the order of elements in the map.
 Therefore, different C++ libraries are free to implement different orders in their unordered maps, and Minecraft is free to ignore any efforts to preserve the order of elements in the map when loading and saving the POI list to disk.
-This means that the actual order of elements in the POI list — when it sits in memory or on disk — will vary between operating systems, platforms, and even different runs of the game.
+This means that the actual order of elements in the POI list — in memory or on disk — will vary between operating systems, platforms, and even different runs of the game.
-And even if a player knows how all these things influence the order of elements in the unordered map, they still cannot predict in game with 100% accuracy the order of elements in the unordered map because it also depends on information that the player does not have: the numeric ID of villagers and the order they were added to the village.
+And even if a player knows how all these things influence the order of elements in the unordered map, they still cannot predict in game with 100% accuracy the order of elements in the unordered map because it also depends on information that the player does not have: the numeric IDs of villagers and the order they were added to the village.

 It is rather unfortunate that the algorithm that calculates the village's AABB